 Your invoice includes the following pages:

-- A summary page for the previous month's transaction fees and commissions.
+- A summary page for the month's transaction fees and commissions.

-- A detail page with tables for calculated and already deducted amounts.
+- A details page with tables for calculated and already deducted amounts.

 You can also choose to break down invoice details by merchant account.
 If so, we include additional pages organized by merchant account.

-- Transactions at the end of the month: Commission fees may be charged in the following month.
+- Transactions at the end of the month: commission fees can be charged in the following month.

 - Price changes introduced during the month.